TrellixVulnTeam/swahilipython_SCMU/Doc/library/copy.rst

 .. _shallow_vs_deep_copy:

-The difference between shallow and deep copying is only relevant for compound objects (objects that contain other objects, like lists or class instances):
+The difference between shallow and deep copying is only relevant for compound objects (objects that contain other objects, like lists or kundi instances):

 * A *shallow copy* constructs a new compound object and then (to the extent possible) inserts *references* into it to the objects found in the original.